Reps should be personable, outgoing, knowledgeable and passionate about your company and its job openings.

 Also in attendance will be reservists, members of the National Guard, and military spouses.

-Veterans with little or no civilian work experience do not know about OFCCP requirements and the use of an ATS to route résumés efficiently.
+Those with little or no civilian work experience will not know about OFCCP requirements or the use of an ATS to route resumes efficiently.

 Don't Leave Early